Morgan Smith (rugby league)

-Morgan Smith (born 30 April 1998) is an English professional rugby league footballer who plays as a or for Oldham RLFC in the RFL Championship.
+Morgan Smith (born 30 April 1998) is an English professional rugby league footballer who plays as a or for Oldham in the RFL Championship.

 He previously played for the Warrington Wolves and Wakefield Trinity in the Super League, and on loan from Warrington at the Rochdale Hornets in the Championship.
 Smith has also played for the London Broncos in the Super League and the Championship as well as the York City Knights and Featherstone Rovers in the RFL Championship.

 Background

 Morgan Smith is the grandson of the rugby league footballer; Peter Smith.

 Playing career

 Warrington Wolves

 He has played for the Warrington Wolves in the Super League, and on loan from Warrington for the Rochdale Hornets in the Betfred Championship.
 Smith has also played for the London Broncos in the Super League and the Championship.

 Featherstone Rovers

 On 21 Oct 2021 it was reported that he had signed for Featherstone Rovers in the RFL Championship.